kth-step/HolBA/README.md

 # HolBA-SE

-This README describes the artifact for VMCAI 2026 paper 19, which has the title "Forward Symbolic Execution for Trustworthy Automation of Binary Code Verification".
+This README describes the artifact for the VMCAI 2026 paper "Forward Symbolic Execution for Trustworthy Automation of Binary Code Verification".
 We refer to the artifact as HolBA-SE.

 ## Artifact overview

-HolBA-SE is an extension of the HolBA library for binary analysis.
+HolBA-SE is an extension of the HolBA library for binary analysis (https://github.com/kth-step/holba).
 In turn, HolBA depends on the HOL4 theorem prover, implemented in Standard ML (SML).
 HolBA-SE relies specifically on the Poly/ML compiler.

 HolBA-SE directories are as follows: